 So, how to keep pace?
 Use data and feedback to innovate, and develop a seamless experience that works for consumers – and for you.
 You’ll win, engage and retain more consumers, gaining differentiation and competitive edge that unlocks top-line growth.

 Today, success in retail and consumer is all about delivering "personalised" products and experiences to consumers.
 But what does this really mean?
 How can companies achieve it?
 And will it still be possible in a GDPR world?

 'to maximise share of wallet, even the most personalised offer needs another magic ingredient: a brand that consumers find compelling.'

-In any business, complexity and fragmentation are the enemy of innovation and agility.
+In any business, complexity and fragmentation are the enemies of innovation and agility.
 This holds true in retail and consumer more than anywhere else.
-It’s an industry where many large incumbents are hampered by their legacy – and where fast-growing start-ups invariably reach a tipping-point where rising scale threatens their initial agility.
+It’s an industry where many large incumbents are hampered by their legacy – and where fast-growing start-ups invariably reach a tipping point where rising scale threatens their initial agility.
 In either case, the solution lies in digitising and simplifying the core enterprise systems at speed and harnessing automation gains.
 We understand that technology is important but only part of the answer.
 Success also depends on your people having the right digital skills, so you get the full benefit of that technology by ensuring that adoption rather than implementation are the tenants of change.
 That’s why we think as much about people’s effectiveness and productivity as we do about the systems you operate.
 The resulting 'digital core' underpins the business’s ability to adapt rapidly to changing consumer needs and markets, bring employees on the journey, innovate along its supply chain, and provide a consistent and compelling experience.

 We’re in an era when agile innovation and personalisation are increasingly vital.
 Whether you’re a challenger or an incumbent – the bedrock for these is a stable, standardised digital core.